a-nsilva/joss-CNATool/paper.md

 | Diameter	| 5	| 5	| 5	| 5 |
 | Global Efficiency	| 0.4520	| No	| No	| No |
 \label{tb:tb2}
-Table 2: Comparison of results obtained using the main complex network analysis software.
+Table: Comparison of results obtained using the main complex network analysis software.

 # Illustrative Examples